vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 after the globalb top ranking documents have been found from the previous protocol phase.
 - `searchtime` Is roughly the sum of the above and is close to what a benchmarking client will observe (except network latency).

 All 3 metrics are reported in seconds.

-Now, we can try to search for *total eclipse of the heart*
+Now, with that introduction, we can try to search for *total eclipse of the heart*

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>